#LaunchFail – A Likely Scenario

 As per Step #3 – find opportunities to ‘leak’ your new service offer.
 You have a ground-breaking new offer that will help hundreds of business owners do x, y, z.
 Spark curiosity – provide enough detail so they’re interested but without giving anything specific away.

 Can you crank up the quirk factor?
 Hijack an event?
 Create a funny business video?

 Make use of infographics?
-Design a challenge? (spoiler: this blog post and its challenge are part of my ‘RIY launch campaign’ campaign.
-You can register your interest here.)
+Design a challenge? (this original blog post and its challenge were part of my ‘RIY launch campaign’ campaign.)

 6. Free Access / Special Offers / Demos